xleonzhao/ccnp-encor/05-vlan-trunk-etherchannel.md

 # VLAN trunking protocol (VTP)

 * cisco proprietary
+* without VTP, adding a new VLAN need add it to all switches
-* config once, populate automatically
+* with VTP, config once on one switch, populate automatically to all other switches
 * VTP Domain
   * VTP server
     * new/delete/edit VLANs